HBRS-SDP/ss24-dodecacopter-dynamics-simulation/Drone Documentation.md

 # Links:

--  Rotor of the drone: https://uav-en.tmotor.com/html/2018/navigato_0402/46.html
+-  Details about the rotor of the drone can be found in the following link: https://uav-en.tmotor.com/html/2018/navigato_0402/46.html
--  Propellers of the drone: https://www.mad-motor.com/collections/propellers
+-  Details about the propellers of the drone can be found in the following link: https://www.mad-motor.com/collections/propellers

 -  The 3D model of the drone was created in Inventor.
 To access the 3D model go to the **Final Update Assembly Drone.iam** file from the following link: https://drive.google.com/drive/folders/1MhGHMvqRIwXFox53sXme-O2n0eSo7QqC?usp=sharing